Bardienus Pieter Duisterhof

 Bio

 I am a Ph.D. student at Carnegie Mellon University (CMU), in the Robotics Institute advised by Jeffrey Ichnowski.
+I am currently a research intern in the DUSt3R Group at NAVER Labs Europe, advised by Jérome Revaud and Vincent Leroy.
 My interests lie at the intersection of perception and robot manipulation of challenging objects, such as (transparent) deformables.
 I am a recipient of the 2023 CMLH Fellowship in Digital Health Innovation.

 During my first year at CMU I worked with Sebastian Scherer , where we focused on geometric camera calibration.
 Prior to that I completed a Bachelor's and Master's degree in Aerospace Engineering at Delft University of Technology, in the Netherlands.
 Advised by Guido de Croon, I studied efficient bio-inspired algorithms for fully autonomous nano drones.
 In 2019 I was a visiting student at Vijay Janapa Reddi's Edge Computing lab, at Harvard University, where we studied Deep Reinforcement Learning for tiny robots.

-I am passionate about creating a future where complex robotic automation is scalable, safe, and beneficial, with a particular interest in medical applications.
+I am passionate about creating a future where complex robotic automation is scalable, safe, and beneficial.

 Students